 Fig. 2: Surface plasmon resonance measurement of GLP1R-exendin interaction.
 Using a 1:1 binding model, the dissociation constant (Kd) value was determined to 6.11x10e-7 M.

-Full-length, wildtype sequence N-terminal HA tag (underlined), 10x His-tag with spacer (red), HRV 3C protease site (blue), spacer (gray), Rho1D4 tag (green)
+Full-length, wildtype sequence N-terminal HA signal sequence (underlined), 10x His-tag with spacer (red), HRV 3C protease site (blue), spacer (gray), Rho1D4 tag (green)

 MKTIIALSYIFCLVFARPQGATVSLW ETVQKWREYR RQCQRSLTED PPPATDLFCN RTFDEYACWP DGEPGSFVNV SCPWYLPWAS SVPQGHVYRF CTAEGLWLQK DNSSLPWRDL SECEESKRGE RSSPEEQLLF LYIIYTVGYA LSFSALVIAS AILLGFRHLH CTRNYIHLNL FASFILRALS VFIKDAALKW MYSTAAQQHQ WDGLLSYQDS LSCRLVFLLM QYCVAANYYW LLVEGVYLYT LLAFSVLSEQ WIFRLYVSIG WGVPLLFVVP WGIVKYLYED EGCWTRNSNM NYWLIIRLPI LFAIGVNFLI FVRVICIVVS KLKANLMCKT DIKCRLAKST LTLIPLLGTH EVIFAFVMDE HARGTLRFIK LFTELSFTSF QGLMVAILYC FVNNEVQLEF RKSWERWRLE HLHIQRDSSM KPLKCPTSSL SSGATAGSSM YTATCQASCS GGHHHHHHHHHH LEVLFQGPGS SGTETSQVAPA